“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Young Women classes meet on Sundays to strengthen faith, build unity, strengthen families and homes, and make plans to accomplish the work of salvation and exaltation.
 Class presidencies, supported by adult leaders, plan Sunday meetings.

-Class meetings are held on the second and fourth Sundays of each month.
+Class meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
 A member of the class presidency conducts.
 She leads the class in reciting the theme and counseling together about assignments and other matters.

 A class member or adult leader then leads gospel instruction.
 Class presidencies counsel with adult leaders about who should teach.
 Meeting outlines are found in Come, Follow Me—For Aaronic Priesthood Quorums and Young Women Classes (see ComeFollowMe.ChurchofJesusChrist.org).